Authority/Reference(s) | |

 For a procurement to be processed timely, DFPS ensures the following essential elements are included and are accurate before submitting a requisition in CAPPS FIN:

-- Determination of Need;
+- Determination of Need

-- Determination of Information Security Requirements;
+- Determination of Information Security Requirements

-- Determination of the Contracting Relationship;
+- Determination of the Contracting Relationship

-- Determination of Payment Type; and,
+- Determination of Payment Type

-- Statement of Work.
+- Statement of Work

 Procurement Planning Considerations

-Coordination with external reviewers may include:
+External reviewers may include:

-- Department of Information Resources (DIR) coordinates and supports the IT and telecommunications needs of the State, which includes procuring and managing statewide cooperative contracts for IT products and services.
-DIR reviews Statements of Work submitted by DFPS for specific contract types and processes notifications from DFPS for internet and native mobile applications when duplicating a state electronic internet portal function.
+- Department of Information Resources (DIR); Coordinates and supports the IT and telecommunications needs of the State, which includes procuring and managing statewide cooperative contracts for IT products and services.
+DIR reviews statements of work submitted by DFPS for specific contract types and processes notifications from DFPS for internet and native mobile applications when duplicating a state electronic internet portal function.